yangfeng-xu/desemvolupament_trabajo/README.md

 - F9 : Show collisions/Pathfinding routes
 - F10 : God mod
 - F11 : Enable/Disable FPS cap to 30
+- 2 : Go directly to the second level

 ## Game Objective:
 DODGE TRAPS AND ENEMYS, YOU CAN ALSO KILL THEM, JUMP OVER PITS, EXPLORE THE MAP!!!